jamesdellinger/kaggle_home_credit_default_risk_competition/README.md

 ## Background
 * I participated in the [Home Credit Default Risk](https://www.kaggle.com/c/home-credit-default-risk) kaggle competition during June of 2018 in order to complete my [final project](https://github.com/jamesdellinger/machine_learning_nanodegree_capstone_project) for Udacity's Machine Learning Engineer nanodegree.
 At this time I earned a public leaderboard score of `0.74111`.
-* After finishing this project writeup, I continued to refine my algorithm over the next two months, and was ultimately able to achieve a final private leaderboard score of `0.79506` when the competition ended on August 29, 2018.
+* I continued to refine my algorithm over the next two months, and was ultimately able to achieve a final private leaderboard score of `0.79506` when the competition ended on August 29, 2018.
 * This put my solo submission inside the top 8% and was good enough to earn me a bronze medal in the competition.
 * My best performing kernel is [here on kaggle](https://www.kaggle.com/jamesdellinger/home-credit-putting-all-the-steps-together), and in the notebook just above.